Jan Carlos Hurtado: Club career

-Gimnasia y Esgrima

 Boca Juniors

 On 12 July 2019 Argentine Primera División club Boca Juniors signed Hurtado from Gimnasia y Esgrima on a US$5m transfer fee.

 Red Bull Bragantino (loan)

 On 10 August 2020, Hurtado joined Campeonato Brasileiro Série A side Red Bull Bragantino on a one-year loan deal.
 On 11 July 2021 Hurtado extended his loan contract with Red Bull Bragantino until 31 July 2022.

 International career

 Hurtado was called up to the Venezuela under-20 side for the 2017 FIFA U-20 World Cup.
 He scored the sixth goal in his side's 7–0 victory over Vanuatu.
 He made his Venezuela national team debut on 22 March 2019 against Argentina coming in the 89th minute as a substitute for Jhon Murillo.